colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Automatic cleaning is optional and not necessary, but recommended in cases with frequently changing tags and keys or infrequent tag cleaning.
+ - Compression will have additional CPU overhead but may be worth it for memory savings and reduced traffic.
+For high-latency networks it may even improve performance.
+Most likely you will not want to use above level 1 compression.
+Use the [Magento Cache Benchmark](https://github.com/colinmollenhour/magento-cache-benchmark) to analyze your real-world performance and test your system's gz performance with different compression levels.
  - Monitor your redis cache statistics with my modified [munin plugin](https://gist.github.com/1177716).

 ## Release Notes